Kerry Downes: Life and career

 In 1993, a collection of 24 original essays by colleagues, pupils and friends was dedicated to him, entitled English Architecture Public and Private: Essays for Kerry Downes.

-Downes married Margaret Walton, a music librarian with a contralto voice in 1962 remaining a devoted couple until her death in 2003.
+Downes married Margaret Walton, a music librarian with a contralto voice in 1962; they remained a devoted couple until her death in 2003.

 Photographs by Kerry Downes are held at the Conway Library in the Courtauld, London, and are being digitised.

 Death

 Downes died in York on 11 August 2019, aged 88.